INTERN (MUSIC BUSINESS)

 Many Interns who do a good job during their time have a fairly good chance of becoming a paid employee of the company after the internship is over.

 It is common for an Intern to work without any type of compensation, but instead they gain hands-on experience.
 Some Interns do get paid, but usually only between $1,500 to $3,000.
-Some colleges/internship programs allow the student/Intern to apply their Intern experience towards gaining college credits.
+Some college/internship programs allow the student/Intern to apply their Intern experience towards gaining college credits.

 When trying to secure many music industry jobs, you must be prepared to start at the beginning if needed.
 Even though many Interns do not get paid, competition is always intense for available internships due to the experience gained.
 A positive note is that most departments offer internships and turnover usually occurs every year.